nivi333/ayphen-textile/z-epics/Textile-Application1.md

 - [ ] **Form Type**: Drawer (5-20 fields) with Active toggle in header
 - [ ] **Auto-Generated Code**: INV001, INV002, etc. (backend generated)
 - [ ] **Can be created from**: Sales Order (auto-fill) or standalone
+- [ ] **Product Requirement**: If SO reference is provided, items auto-fill from SO.
+If no SO, Product field is MANDATORY for each line item (for inventory tracking)

 **Form Fields - Invoice**:
 - [ ] **Invoice Code**: Auto-generated (e.g., INV001) - Display only